Dutch farmers' protests: Public opinion

 Following the initial protests on 1 October 2019, the farmers enjoyed broad popular support among the Dutch population, and farmers' demonstrations were facilitated by local officials, such as the mayor of The Hague.
 This drew some scrutiny, especially in the aftermath of mass arrests at Extinction Rebellion protests between 7 and 12 October.
 Halfway through October, understanding and support for the farmers' protests had started to decline, but remained significant, per EenVandaag and RTL Nieuws.
 On 13 December, comments made by Farmers Defence Force spokesperson Mark van den Oever, comparing the treatment of farmers to the persecution of Jews during World War II, were widely condemned.
 The protests at Eindhoven Airport and threats to block food distribution centers further eroded popular support.

 EenVandaag reported that around half of the respondents to its opinion polls had "a lot or quite a bit" of understanding for the farmers' actions on 19 February and 14 July 2020.

-In October 2021 (with polling taking place between 6-20 September), 38% of pollees in a survey by I&O Research indicated that they fully supported the farmers' protests.
+In October 2021 (with polling taking place between 6 and 20 September), 38% of pollees in a survey by I&O Research indicated that they fully supported the farmers' protests.
 32% did not support the farmers' protests, 27% were neutral, and 3% were unsure.

 On 22 June 2022, EenVandaag reported that understanding for the farmers had returned to a level not seen since October 2019.
 Around the same time, market researcher Ipsos found that 66% of its respondents had understanding for the protests, contrasted by 12% who did not.
 In July 2022 (15-18 July) support for the farmers' protests per I&O Research was polled at 39% as opposition increased to 35%.
 Opinions on the protests seemed to have polarized along political lines and degree of urbanity, as progressive left-wing voters and urban dwellers have grown increasingly critical of the protests.
 EenVandaag reported on 28 July that although 60% of its 15,000 pollees continued to sympathize with the farmers, 72% did not support the protests of late July, which had seen protesters dump and burn hay bales and waste on highways—including sheets of the carcinogen asbestos—and intimidate contractors sent to clear the roads.
 Less disruptive methods of protest in comparison, such as demonstrating outside the House of Representatives and other government agencies, and flying the national flag upside down enjoyed the approval of 66% and 55% of respondents, respectively.
-Similarly, Ipsos' July survey found that public understanding for the farmers' protests had declined slightly.
+Similarly, Ipsos' July survey found that public understanding for the farmers' protests had entered a downward trend, which continued in August and September 2022.